cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-NOTE: Do we need and want to keep nextSequence* info?
-To my understanding ack and recv are relative to ordered channel and can be safely removed.
-Then nextSequenceSend should eventually go in the privateStore.
-That means we don't need to specify the paths later on, correct?

-- The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.

-// NOTE - Do we want to keep an upgrade spec to specify how to change the client and so on?
-Probably unnecessary, just showing here how to do that would be enough.

-See the [upgrade spec](../../ics-004-channel-and-packet-semantics/UPGRADES.md) for details on `upgradeSequence`.

-The `Packet`, `Payload`, `Encoding` and the `Acknowledgement` interfaces are as defined in [add ref once merged](ref).
+The `Packet`, `Payload`, `Encoding` and the `Acknowledgement` interfaces are as defined in [packet specification](https://github.com/cosmos/ibc/blob/c7b2e6d5184b5310843719b428923e0c5ee5a026/spec/core/v2/ics-004-packet-semantics/PACKET.md).
 For convenience, following we recall their structures.

 A `Packet`, in the interblockchain communication protocol, is a particular interface defined as follows: